dnalegri/Cybersecurity-Projects/iam-projects/windowsactivedirectory/README.md

 ## Creating AD Users from CSV with Powershell
 > I wanted to implement a way to create a bulk set of users so I did this by first compiling some users into a CSV file by First Name, Last Name, Display Name, Username, Description, Group, OU.
 Then I opened Powershell ISE to create the script.
+I also want to preface that some of the settings here are not for a production environment, like the password never expiring, and not enabling the password to be reset upon login.
+This is all in a test environment so for ease of use/access to myself I implemented certain settings like the password to never expire.
+This is just a test lab but it is still important to remember and follow security best practices.
+In a real environment, users need to reset their passwords based on policies and procedures and also have MFA, etc.

 <img src="https://github.com/dnalegri/Cybersecurity-Projects/assets/164395911/50ee1850-a709-4616-8b18-5b85a0baa17c" width="600" />